What happens to my comments?

 Who can I talk to?

 You can telephone the Planning Officer named in the notification letter, or contact Planning Services on 01494 732950.
 We are sorry, but we cannot enter into exchanges of letters.
-You may also wish to contact your District Councillor or a member of the Planning Committee.
-View details on Planning Committee.
+You may also wish to contact your Area Councillor or a member of the Planning Committee.
+View details on Decision making process and Planning Committee.

 What happens next?